-South Cumberland State Park and the Friends of South Cumberland are looking for volunteers who would like to help reconstruct and restore an important part of local history.
-Thanks to the financial support of the South Cumberland Community Fund and other generous donors, SCSP Rangers and Friends Volunteers are working on the first phase of an ambitious plan to re-create portions of the village that housed nearly 200 members of Civilian Conservation Corps Company 1475 at Grundy Forest, near Tracy City.
+Thanks to the financial support of the South Cumberland Community Fund and other generous donors, SCSP Rangers and Friends Volunteers created a new Interpretive Area that tells the amazing story of the village that housed nearly 200 members of Civilian Conservation Corps Company 1475 at Grundy Forest, near Tracy City.

 In the 1930s, the Federal Government created the CCC program to provide paying jobs for able-bodied young men needing work during the Great Depression.
 CCC Company 1475 called this workers’ village home.
 The camp included a number of buildings which housed, fed, hospitalized and stored equipment and supplies for the workers of Company 1475 from the mid-1930s until the start of World War II.
 Around 1938, Company 1475 also set up a satellite camp at what is now Franklin State Forest, near Jumpoff Road, south of Sewanee.

-The site of Company 1475’s camp is located on what, until recently, was the “CCC Campground” in the Grundy Forest area of South Cumberland State Park.
-Phase One of the project will identify, clear, and begin to conserve some of the aging camp infrastructure — building foundations, cisterns, paths.
-A parallel project will be to construct a new SCSP camping area, near Hanes Hole Falls, also in Grundy Forest, to replace the now-closed “CCC Campground”.
+The site of Company 1475’s camp is located on what, until 2016, was the “CCC Campground” in the Grundy Forest area of South Cumberland State Park.
+The project identified, cleared, and began to conserve some of the aging camp infrastructure — building foundations, cisterns, paths, and creation of a new interpretive loop trail that takes visitors to the most interesting areas of the site.